 - Conversational AI in retail

 - Conversational AI in healthcare

 In this guide, you’ll also learn about its use cases, some real-world success stories, and most importantly, the immense business benefits conversational AI has to offer.

 What is conversational AI?

-Four components of conversational AI
+Components of conversational AI

-1. Machine Learning (ML)
+1. Machine learning